Spatial Clustering Regression of Count Value Data via Bayesian Mixture of Finite Mixtures: Illustration: Premature Deaths in Georgia

 In this section, we apply the proposed methodology to present a detailed analysis of premature death data in the state of Georgia.
-First, we rescale the data to a decent range, because the variance in the Poisson distribution is equal to the mean.
-The count of the premature death is scaled to in hundreds.
-We run 15,000 MCMC iterations and burnin the first 5,000 iterations.
+First, we rescale the data to a decent range as the variance in the Poisson distribution is equal to the mean.
+The count of the premature death is scaled to hundreds.
+We run 25,000 MCMC iterations and burn-in the first 15,000 iterations.
 The smoothing parameter is tuned over the grid $\{0.1,0.2,\ldots,1\}$.
 All other parameters are set to be consistent with the simulation study.
-The final clustering result is set to be the one corresponding to the largest LPML \citep{ibrahim2013bayesian}, hence we choose the smoothing parameter equal 0.3.
-The 159 counties turned out to be put into six clusters as illustrated in Figure \ref{fig:result}.
-The number of the counties in each cluster are 148, 2, 1, 5, 2 and 1, respectively.
-We also compare our model with best LPML to MFM, Latent Gaussian Process (LGP) \citep{hadfield2010mcmc}, conditional autoregressive (CAR) \citep{lee2013carbayes} models.
-The LPML values of all candidate models are shown in Table \ref{Table:Comparison}.
-Based on the Table \ref{Table:Comparison}, our proposed model outperforms other models.
-From the estimation results shown in \ref{fig:result}, we see that for all the counties higher PM 2.5 will cause higher premature deaths.
-For most counties, better food environment will cause less premature death.
+The final clustering result corresponds to the largest LPML \citep{ibrahim2013bayesian}, hence we choose the smoothing parameter equal to 0.3.
+The 159 counties turned out to be put into four clusters as illustrated in Figure \ref{fig:result}.
+The number of the counties in each cluster are 150, 3, 5 and 1, respectively.
+We also compare our model with the best LPML to vanilla MFM, Latent Gaussian Process (LGP) \citep{hadfield2010mcmc}, conditional autoregressive (CAR) \citep{lee2013carbayes} models and Bayesian spatially varying coefficient models (SVC) \citep{gelfand2003spatial,wheeler2007assessment,finley2013spbayes}.
+The LPML values for candidate models are: -2221.45 (MRF-MFM), -3614.38 (MFM), -2461.31 (LGP), -5015.93 (CAR), -3123.47 (SVC).
+Based on the LPML results, our proposed model outperforms other models.
+In contrast, there are 15 different clusters identified by vanilla MFM.
+From the estimation results shown in Table~\ref{Table:Estimation}, we see that all the counties with higher PM 2.5 will have higher premature deaths.
+For Cobb County, PM 2.5 has the largest effect on premature death. {An extensive analysis could be conducted to investigate why the majority of counties are grouped into one cluster while the other three clusters only contain a couple of counties.
+For instance, one possible approach is to use log likelihood ratio test (LRT) to detect spatial cluster signals.}